k0k1maekawa/MMtrigger_sim/readme.txt

 timetrig.cc:
 //Overall
-using "const int option", you can basically choose the purpose of triggering.
+using "const int option", you can basically choose the purpose of this trigger macro.
 "option = 1" is default and other options don't make an output root file and they are for drawing graphs.
 //selection
 there are options to select one from VMM signals (if there is several VMM signals in the same slope road)
-"biason = 1" is default.
+"timebiason = 1" is default.

 difalpha.cc:
-"uvfit = 1" was used by Koki by default, but according to the atlas internal note, we see the "uvfit = 2" option is more actual.
+"uvfit = 1" was used by Koki by default, but according to the atlas internal note, the "uvfit = 2" option is more actual.